OpenWGA 7.4 - Query languages reference

 Do not surround the parameter with type specific delimiters, like single quotes for strings.
 The parameter injection functionality will automatically take care of this.
 Her is a complete example in WebTML:

-While it at first might seem easier and better to just inject the needed value at the right position in the query using query parameters has some crucial advantages why they should be preferred where possible:
+While at first it might seem easier and better to just inject the needed value at the right position into the query string query parameters have some crucial advantages why they should be preferred where possible:

 - Query parameters are automatically protected against SQL injection attacks.
 They take care that the injected value will only be used as a literal.

-- Query parameters allow database drivers to precompile the SQL statement and reuse it with different parameter values, preventing unneccessary recompilation.
+- Query parameters allow database drivers to precompile the SQL statement and reuse it with different parameter values, preventing unneccessary recompilation, therefor improving performance

 Content RelationsContent relations (available on OpenWGA content stores of version 5 or higher) are also queryable in HQL.
-They are usable just as items - specify the relation name in square brackets - instead that there are no data properties to read out but a "target" property which again serves a Content object:
+They are usable just as items - specify the relation name in square brackets - instead that there are no data properties to read out but a "target" property which points to a Content object that is the relations target:

 content.relations['dependenton'].target.contentclass = 'project'